 Transfer Students

-The college journey is equal parts academic and personal growth.
-We are thrilled that your path led you to Wheaton.
-As a transfer student, you have access to all the same resources as first-year students.
-Your Student Success Advisor will reach out before your first semester to discuss transfer credits and connect you to campus resources to help with your transition.
+We’re glad your academic path has led you to Wheaton.
+As a transfer student, you have access to the same advising, academic support, and campus resources available to all Wheaton students.
+Before your first semester, your Student Success Advisor will reach out to review your transfer credits, discuss your academic interests, and help you begin planning your schedule.
 You’re also invited to attend Orientation to learn more about our Compass Curriculum and the academic pathways you can choose to finish your degree.

 Your Unique Academic Journey